simgrid/simgrid/docs/source/Models.rst

 is sending data that is not routable in your platform.
 Make sure that you only use routes of length 1, and that any host is connected to the platform.
-Arguably, SimGrid could detect this situation and report it, but unfortunately, this is still to be done.
+Arguably, SimGrid could detect this situation and report it, but unfortunately, this still has to be done.

 .. |br| raw:: html